-Dior Men’s has released its annual beachwear collection, marking its first capsule made with upcycled plastic materials from Parley for the Oceans.
+Dior Men’s annual beachwear collection, released earlier this year, marked its first capsule made with upcycled plastic materials from Parley for the Oceans.
+It just earned the label the Forbes Green Ecological Transition Prize at the Trophée Forbes and OniriQ ceremony Friday night at Paris’ Georges V hotel.

 “When Monsieur Christian Dior founded his maison amid the [post World War II] chaos, it quickly evolved as a symbol of hope for women,” explains Savoir Flaire.